-Nearly everyone has at least a few pairs of old blue jeans hanging in the closet, or maybe a skirt or two.
+Nearly everyone has at least a few pairs of old blue jeans hanging in the closet or maybe a skirt or two.
 It's easy to recycle denim garments to make a blue jeans quilt.
-Don't hesitate to introduce other fabrics into the quilt alongside the denim, like the flannel plaids in Candace Moore's colorful example above.
+Don't hesitate to introduce other fabrics into the quilt alongside the denim, such as the flannel plaids in Candace Moore's colorful example above.

 Each pair of jeans doesn't yield lots of fabric, but you can quickly build a stash by checking the racks at local thrift shops for jeans that are soft and faded, but not totally worn out.